Vestmark Advisory Solutions Inc. Has $978,000 Stock Position in MercadoLibre, Inc. (NASDAQ:MELI)

-Vestmark Advisory Solutions Inc. reduced its position in shares of MercadoLibre, Inc. (NASDAQ:MELI – Free Report) by 45.0% during the third quarter, according to the company in its most recent 13F filing with the SEC.
-The firm owned 771 shares of the company’s stock after selling 631 shares during the quarter.
-Vestmark Advisory Solutions Inc.’s holdings in MercadoLibre were worth $978,000 at the end of the most recent quarter.
+Vestmark Advisory Solutions Inc. cut its stake in MercadoLibre, Inc. (NASDAQ:MELI – Free Report) by 45.0% in the 3rd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The fund owned 771 shares of the company’s stock after selling 631 shares during the quarter.
+Vestmark Advisory Solutions Inc.’s holdings in MercadoLibre were worth $978,000 as of its most recent filing with the Securities & Exchange Commission.

-A number of other institutional investors have also added to or reduced their stakes in the company.
+Several other institutional investors and hedge funds have also recently modified their holdings of the stock.
 EverSource Wealth Advisors LLC raised its stake in shares of MercadoLibre by 30.8% in the second quarter.
 EverSource Wealth Advisors LLC now owns 34 shares of the company’s stock worth $40,000 after purchasing an additional 8 shares during the last quarter.
 Savant Capital LLC raised its stake in shares of MercadoLibre by 4.0% in the second quarter.
 Savant Capital LLC now owns 208 shares of the company’s stock worth $246,000 after purchasing an additional 8 shares during the last quarter.
 Synergy Financial Group LTD raised its stake in shares of MercadoLibre by 0.5% in the third quarter.
 Synergy Financial Group LTD now owns 1,601 shares of the company’s stock worth $2,030,000 after purchasing an additional 8 shares during the last quarter.
 Analyst IMS Investment Management Services Ltd. raised its stake in shares of MercadoLibre by 1.3% in the second quarter.
 Analyst IMS Investment Management Services Ltd. now owns 691 shares of the company’s stock worth $809,000 after purchasing an additional 9 shares during the last quarter.
 Finally, Contravisory Investment Management Inc. raised its stake in shares of MercadoLibre by 7.4% in the third quarter.
 Contravisory Investment Management Inc. now owns 130 shares of the company’s stock worth $165,000 after purchasing an additional 9 shares during the last quarter.
-80.01% of the stock is owned by institutional investors and hedge funds.
+80.01% of the stock is owned by hedge funds and other institutional investors.

 MercadoLibre Price Performance